istio/istio.io/content/en/docs/setup/install/operator/index.md

 istio-system   example-istiocontrolplane              HEALTHY   11m
 {{< /text >}}

+Download and extract the `istioctl` corresponding to the version of Istio you wish to upgrade to.
-Then run the following command to install the new revision of the Istio control plane based on the in-cluster `IstioOperator` CR:
+Then, run the following command to install the new target revision of the Istio control plane based on the in-cluster `IstioOperator` CR (here, we assume the target revision is 1.8.1):

 {{< text bash >}}
-$ istioctl operator init --revision 1-7-0
+$ istio-1.8.1/bin/istioctl operator init --revision 1-8-1
 {{< /text >}}

 {{< tip >}}